 Demand Charge: The Monthly Demand Charge (“MDC”) shall be $ /Kw-Month (minimum acceptable bid of $6/Kw-Month).
-The monthly rate for February 2001 will be prorated.

-Variable O&M: $2.50 per MWh of energy produced.
+Variable O&M: $2.50 per MWh of energy delivered at the Energy Delivery Point.

-Start Charge: $1,500 per Unit per start up to 75 starts per year; $3,000 per Unit per start for the 76th through 100th start in a given calendar year. $5,000 per Unit per start for the 101st through the 150th start in a given calendar year.
-Starts in excess of 150 starts in any given year would not be permitted.
-Buyer provides its own start-up fuel estimated to be 100-200 MMBtu per combustion turbine per start.
+Start Charge: $1,500 per Unit per start up to 300 Unit starts per year; $3,000 per Unit start for the 301st through 400th Unit start in a given calendar year. $5,000 per Unit start for the 401st through the 600th Unit start in a given calendar year.
+Starts in excess of 600 Unit starts in any given year would not be permitted.
+Buyer provides its own start-up fuel equal to 150 MMBtu per Unit per start.
+(Note that an election to start the Facility for delivery of the maximum-sized blocks shown in the Guaranteed Heat Rate Table would involve 4 Unit starts.)

-Guaranteed Availability: The Guaranteed Availability Factor (“GAF”) shall be a maximum of 95% for the months of June, July, August, September, and December; and will be 75% for each other month.
+Guaranteed Availability: The Guaranteed Availability Factor (“GAF”) shall be a maximum of 95% for the months of May, June, July, August, September, and December; and will be 75% for each other month.

-Actual Availability: The Actual Availability Factor (“AAF”) shall be determined by the following formula:
+Actual Availability: The Actual Availability Factor (“AAF”) shall be determined on a monthly basis by the following formula:

 AAF = (PxC-D-M)/(PxC)